NeuroSciResearchLab/2-back-task/README.md

 You can upload this file in the interactive web based PsyToolkit system, or you can compile the code on a Linux system.
-See the PsyToolkit website for how to use the free software PsyToolkit
+See the PsyToolkit website for how to use the free software PsyToolkit.

 The file(s) ending in .psy are the PsyToolkit scripts.
 All other files are support files, such as stimulus files.